Biography according to Jay

 Up until now I felt sort of lost.
 One very defining moment in my musical career was to get into the mindset that I was going to do this TV-show, and to be able to do that, you have to go in with an open mind and an open heart.
 Once I did that I found that I did enjoy other types of music as well and it wasn’t only rock n’ roll that did it for me anymore.
 That’s when I decided that I wanted to go a different way and at least try to play the blues and country.
 This is for me a journey thru all kinds of ways to incorporate blues and country with either pop music or rock or jazz.

 Right now I’m playing around with an acoustic sound, which fits me better when Im out doing gigs.
 It’s a tough market out there and it’s hard to maintain a proper band.
 I just came up with the idea of having it sound more like what I do when I play live, and that is mostly acoustic performed.
 So I talked things over with my record label and they paired me up with this guy called Mattias Tell, who is really good at what he does.
-We’ve recorded four singles as of now and we hope to do a couple more in the next 6-18 months.
+We’ve recorded five singles as of now and there is more coming.
 I hope you’ll like it. :)